It was American philanthropist Melinda Gates who said, “A woman with a voice is by definition a strong woman.”

 Decades later despite medical advances, social improvements and community facilities, many women still find themselves facing the same crises that existed a century ago.

-Chief executive officer for Lancashire Women is Amanda Greenwood.
-She joined the charity in 2017.
-Amanda says their mission is to build a one-stop shop so any woman or girl over the age of 11 can walk through the door of one their community hubs in Preston, Blackpool, Accrington, Burnley and receive support in their health and well-being.
+Amanda says to do this their mission has been to build a one-stop shop so any woman or girl over the age of 11 can walk through the door of one their community hubs in Preston, Chorley, Blackpool, Accrington, Burnley and receive support for a multitude of reasons.

 This is no mean feat across a county as diverse as Lancashire where town to town, borough to borough, the issues individuals face are at times worlds apart.